muhammadrahim/parser/README.md

+# Cron Expression Parser

-Write a command line application or script which parses a cron string and expands each field to show the times at which it will run.
-You may use whichever language you feel most comfortable with.
+Parses a cron string and expands each field to show the times at which it will run.

-You should only consider the standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command, and you do not need to handle the special time strings such as "@yearly".
-The input will be on a single line.
+This only considers the standard cron format with five time fields (minute, hour, day of month, month, and day of week) plus a command, and it does not handle the special time strings such as "@yearly".

-The cron string will be passed to your application as a single argument.
-~$ your-program "*/15 0 1,15 * 1-5 /usr/bin/find"
-The output should be formatted as a table with the field name taking the first 14 columns and the times as a space-separated list following it.
-For example, the following input argument:
+The output is formatted as a table with the field name taking the first 14 columns and the times as a space-separated list following it.

+### Example usage:
+If given input:
+`*/15 0 1,15 * 1-5 /usr/bin/find`

+Then run:
-*/15 0 1,15 * 1-5 /usr/bin/find
+`./gradlew run --args="*/15 0 1,15 * 1-5 /usr/bin/find"`
-Should yield the following output:

-minute
-hour
-day of month month dayofweek command
-0 15 30 45
-0
-1 15
-1 2 3 4 5 6 7 8 9 10 11 12 12345
-/usr/bin/find

-You should spend no more than three hours on this exercise.
-If you do not have time to handle all possible cron strings then an app which handles a subset of them correctly is better than one which does not run or produces incorrect results.
-You will be asked to extend the solution with additional features while onsite.

-You should see your project reviewer as a new team member you are handing the project over to.
-Provide everything you feel would be relevant for them to ramp up quickly, such as tests, a README and instructions for how to run your project in a clean OS X/Linux environment.
+### Missing edge cases

+There is also unhandled edge cases, such as when the input contains `1/15` for any given parameter except `day_of_month`.